 There are millions of people around the world suffering from migraines and the fact that so far, no cure has been found for their ailment.
-Obviously, there are medicines that help with the condition, but aren’t we all on a quest for a natural aid for our health issues.
+Obviously, some medicines help with the condition but aren’t we all on a quest for a natural aid for our health issues?

-Research suggest that migraine sufferers could find some relief through indoor cycling.
+Research suggests that migraine sufferers could find some relief through indoor cycling.

-Dr Carolyn Bernstein, from Beth Isreal-Deaconess Medical Center in Boston, Massachusetts, says that the low impact nature of cycling indoors is a fantastic way to help ease the symptoms of migraines.
+Dr. Carolyn Bernstein, from Beth Isreal-Deaconess Medical Center in Boston, Massachusetts, says that the low-impact nature of cycling indoors is a fantastic way to help ease the symptoms of migraines.
 Being a migraine sufferer herself, she claims that exercise in general can help relief, but it is not a complete cure.
 “There’s not one thing we can do to end the migraines for all time at this point, but there are a lot of different options that we can offer,” she said.
-“We can hopefully and most likely get you to a better place than where you are now.”
+“We can hope and most likely get you to a better place than where you are now.”

-“When we exercise, a lot of the time we feel better afterwards.
+“When we exercise, a lot of the time we feel better afterward.
 We get all kinds of neurotransmitters going in our brain that can decrease pain levels.”

 In another study a few years later the same authors studied the correlation between exercise and migraine further and found that migraineurs who exercised for 40 minutes 3 times a week, those who practiced some relaxation techniques, and those who took topiramate for prevention of migraine all reported the same rate of reduction in their headaches over a 9-month period.